ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) Press Ctrl+Z
+A) Right-click and select "show"

-B) Click the eyeball icon
+B) Double-click the body

-C) Double-click the body
+C) Click the eyeball icon

-D) Right-click and select "show"
+D) Press Ctrl+Z

 ---

-Click the eyeball icon
+C) Click the eyeball icon

 ///